walterxie/MEP-tutorial/README.md

 </figure>
 <br>

-After some calculation, a graph appears showing population history where the median and 95% HPD intervals are plotted.
+After some calculation, a graph appears showing a population history where the median and 95% HPD intervals are plotted.
 After selecting the `solid interval` checkbox, the graph should look something like this.